Need to weld aluminum, copper, steel, stainless steel, titanium or thin sheet? You should know that controlling heat is essential.

 An easy settings interface, 40 percent duty cycle and dual 120/240 input voltage make for a convenient welding machine that can be used anywhere.
 Lincoln Electric offers a 3-year warranty for this welder.
 There are some reports of this welder failing in the shop without much use, so a good warranty offers some peace of mind.

-The Square Wave TIG 200 comes with a foot pedal, a flow meter-type gas regulator, a TIG torch, stick electrode clamp and a 10-foot hose.
+The Square Wave TIG 200 comes with a foot pedal, a flow meter-type gas regulator, a TIG torch and a 10-foot hose.

 7. Everlast 255EXT TIG Welder